stolostron/managedcluster-import-controller/docs/cluster_auto_import.md

 - ClusterAPI Cluster creation triggers `Reconcile()` in `pkg/controllers/clusterapi/cluster_controller.go`.
 - The controller will create the ClusterRegistry Cluster using the information in ClusterAPI cluster.

-### EndpointConfig Controller
+### KlusterletConfig Controller

-- EndpointConfig creation triggers `Reconcile()` in `pkg/controllers/endpointconfig/endpointconfig_controller.go`.
+- KlusterletConfig creation triggers `Reconcile()` in `pkg/controllers/klusterletconfig/klusterletconfig_controller.go`.
-- Controller will use information in EndpointConfig to generate a secret named `{cluster-name}-import`.
+- Controller will use information in KlusterletConfig to generate a secret named `{cluster-name}-import`.
-- The `{cluster-name}-import` secret contains the import.yaml that the will be apply to the managed cluster to install multicluster-endpoint.
+- The `{cluster-name}-import` secret contains the import.yaml that the will be apply to the managed cluster to install klusterlet.

 ### AutoImport Controller

 - Secret with `purpose: import-cluster` label will trigger the `Reconcile()` in `pkg/controller/autoimport/import_controller.go`.
-- The controller will use the import KUBECONFIG secret and the import manifest to run `kubectl apply` on the target cluster to install multicluster-endpoint.
+- The controller will use the import KUBECONFIG secret and the import manifest to run `kubectl apply` on the target cluster to install klusterlet.